 - Method of sale, eg cash, hire purchase, conditional sale

 Records must be preserved for at least three years.
-The licence holder will make records available for inspection at any reasonable time by any authorised officer of Aberdeenshire Council’s Consumer Protection, Grampian Police, or the council.
+The licence holder will make records available for inspection at any reasonable time by any authorised officer of Aberdeenshire Council’s Consumer Protection, Police Scotland, or the council.

 Telling us about any changes